 Ski season usually starts in mid-November, so families can head to South Tahoe to take advantage of the slopes at the Heavenly Ski Resort.
 To see the lake from a different perspective, kids will love riding on a gondola from the Heavenly Village Center.
 Once you reach the top, there are plenty of easy nearby hiking trails for little ones, like The East Peak Trail.
 Families visiting Lake Tahoe in November can also take a scenic tour, from sunset cruises to fishing tours.

 Once you’re done with a day of outdoor adventures, enjoy a traditional Thanksgiving feast at one of the many restaurants and resorts in Lake Tahoe.
 For a Thanksgiving with incredible views of the lake, make reservations at Riva Grill On The Lake in South Tahoe.
-The Ritz-Carlton, Lake Tahoe also offers a traditional Thanksgiving Harvest Buffet from 1 PM to 7 PM that you can reserve ahead of time.
+The Ritz-Carlton, Lake Tahoe also traditionally offers a traditional Thanksgiving Harvest Buffet that you can reserve ahead of time.
 For an additional cost, the hotel also offers families an option to order a gourmet Thanksgiving dinner to-go.
 Or, you can always cook your own turkey back at the cabin!

 Joshua Tree National Park, CA

 Families looking for a unique Thanksgiving destination this year should look no further than Joshua Tree National Park in Southern California.
 Located where the Mojave and Colorado deserts meet, this remote national park is home to some of the most beautiful and unique natural rock formations in the world.
 Exploring the stunning desert landscape with your family will be a truly memorable experience, especially in late November, when temperatures range from the low 50s to the mid-60s.